gagansh7171/SPIN-Model-Checker-Programs/ReadMe.md

 # SPIN-Model-Checker-Programs

 ## Usage
+Download this repository.
 Make the Spin repository and add it to path variable
 ```
 cd Spin/Src
 make